pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

 ### Students' Goals

-In discussions with peers, I discovered diverse motivations for taking the course, each representing different entry points into the domain.
+In discussions with peers, I discovered diverse motivations for taking the course.
 Here I list a few:

 - Industry relevance: Compilers and computer systems skills are in-demand in the software development market.
-- Career incentives: Some classmates had secured internships at companies like Qualcomm with roles centered on compiler work.
+- Career incentives: Some classmates had secured internships at companies like Qualcomm with roles centered around compilers.
 - Research interest: One teammate was conducting research in PL theory; this course was a natural continuation.
 - Challenge and growth: Some students (including myself) had heard the course was challenging and saw taking it as central to becoming a strong computer engineer.
-- Theory into practice: A classmate with strong theoretical CS background wanted to see her knowledge of computation theory applied in practice.

 ### Overarching Career-Oriented Goal:

-For a course on compilers in an institute where the majority of students pursue industry careers, a primary goal should be enabling students to not only understand compiler concepts but to actually take on compiler-related tasks in their future careers and possess the genuine competence needed to finish them successfully.
-To accomplish this, students must develop two prerequisites for engagement: a genuine sense of competence and authentic interest in the domain; not merely achievement of pass-marks.
+Given the goals of the students, a primary goal should be enabling students to actually take on compiler-related tasks in their future careers and possess the genuine competence needed to finish them successfully.
+To accomplish the former, students need a sense of competence (confidence) and authentic interest in the domain.
 The same is visible in the professor's goals.

 Thus, the core metrics that the students should improve on are: